Algorithmicsystem/ftip-system/Algorithm/README.md

 curl -s -X POST "$BASE/jobs/prosperity/daily-snapshot" -H "X-FTIP-API-Key: $KEY"
 ```

+If a run is already in progress, an immediate second POST will return HTTP 409 with a JSON error body indicating the lock state.

 Check the job status and overlap lock using the official verification script:

 ```bash